Pungyeon/required/README.md

 	return nil
 }
 ```
 Once again, we will iterate over the properties of the given `reflect.Value` and then, using a switch statement, determine the type of our property.
 In our current case, we are only interested in `string` values.
 Fortunately, all we need to do, to check whether the `string` value is valid, is checking the length of the given value.
 If the value is `0`, then we can conclude that the value definitely hasn't been set.
-If we use our `UnmarshalJSON` function in our tests, instead of the `json.Unmarshal` function, we can now see our tests passing.
+If we use our own `Unmarshal` function in our tests, instead of the `json.Unmarshal` function, we can now see our tests passing.
 Which is wonderful.
 We can also remove the check from our `UnmarshalJSON` implementation on our `String` struct, as this is now superfluous.

 ## Further Refactoring
 Even though we have come a long way with our implementation, there are still things to improve on.
 Two things that are rather annoying about our implementation are: